Browser

 If you are running Windows 10 or 11 the built-in security solution known as Windows Defender is quite good.
 It is likely all you need and you don’t need to go out and buy anything.

 However, If you are looking for more features like advanced ransomware protection, web filtering, and more I recommend Sophos Home ($69 a year).
 You can protect up to 5 computers and that includes Windows, Mac, and Linux.
-Sophos heavily invests in R&D and they have earned my trust and payments for many years.
+Sophos heavily invests in R&D and they have earned my trust for many years.

-Backup Software
+Backup Software – Backblaze

 "The only thing you can’t recover from is data loss".

-TLDR: I recommend LastPass for passwords and Authy for multi-factor authentication app.
+Password Managers are crucial.
+Use them.
+I recommend LastPass for passwords and Authy for multi-factor authentication app.